yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-thinking-in-matrices.md

 OK, one last (optional) example to really hammer it in.

-Given $3 \times N \times N$ values $a_{m,n}, b_{m,n}, c_{m,n}$ for $(m,n) \in \{1, \dots, N \}^2$, find $N \times N$ values $x_{m,n}$ such that
+Given $3 \times N \times N$ values $a_{m,n}, b_{m,n}, c_{m,n}$ for $(m,n) \in \\{1, \dots, N \\}^2$, find $N \times N$ values $x_{m,n}$ such that

 $$
-\sum_k (a_{m,k}x_{k,n} + b_{k,n}x_{m,k} + \frac{1}{N^2}c_{m,n}) = 0 \quad \forall m,n
+\sum_k (a_{m,k}x_{k,n} + b_{k,n}x_{m,k} - \frac{1}{N^2}c_{m,n}) = 0 \quad \forall m,n
 $$

 Finished yet?
 No?
 Yeah, I didn't think so.

-Let's rewrite it in matrix form (exercise X):
+Let's rewrite it in matrix form ([exercise 9][part-exercise-9]):

 $$
 \mathbf{AX} + \mathbf{XB} = \mathbf{C}
 $$

 Boom!
 That's a [Sylvester equation](https://en.wikipedia.org/wiki/Sylvester_equation).
 It's as good as solved.

 Now, I need to refrain myself from going on and on about how the exact same trick can be applied to low-rank matrix factorization for recommendation systems, to Support Vector Machines, to everything related to deep learning...
 I think you get my point.

-### Interlude
+### The point.

-Hopefully, I managed to convince you that...
+Hopefully, I managed to convince you that many machine learning methods can only be truly understood through the lense of linear algebra.

-A natural question would be: is being able to derive the analytical solution to the least square linear regression problem of any practical use?
-There are litteraly dozens of libraries that can do this automatically for us.
+But, what is really the point of all of this?
+Is being able to derive the analytical solution to least square linear regression or similar problems of any practical use?
+After all, there are litteraly dozens of libraries that can do this automatically for us.

 Well, I'm glad you asked!

 First, I 100% guarantee that someone mindlessly *.fit.predicting* (yes, that's a word now) their way to predictions using existing implementations without understanding how the underlying algorithm works is bound to make some dumb mistakes sooner or later.
 I could tell you quite a few horror stories on this topic, and I probably will in a future blog post.
 So in general, the more you know, the less likely you are to do something stupid.

-Second, ...
-After all, this is what this blog is about.

-Finally, mastering the basics is a pre- more cutting-edge topics.
+Second, truly mastering the basics is a pre-requisite to identifying situations where the same ideas can be applied to obtain non-trivial results.

-Practice to recognize these situations.
-First step is being able to write.
+After all, this is what this blog is supposed to be about — and this should hopefully be illustrated soon enough with real case studies on e.g. 3D facial shape estimation from photos, or internal bone shape estimation from 3D surface mesh.
+So stay tuned!

-Mastering PCA is a first step in mastering.
-Auto-encoder lead to VAE, which lead to diffusion models, which lead to <del>the dark side</del> image generation models.
+And of course, mastering the basics is also a pre-requisite to work on cutting-edge topics.
+Mastering PCA is a first step in mastering auto-encoders.
+Auto-encoders lead to VAEs.
+VAEs lead to diffusion models; diffusion models lead to <del>the dark side</del> image generation models — which are great to generate awesome illustrations for ridiculously technical blog posts.

-Or custom applications.

-Many other applications, like low-rank matrix factorization for recommendation systems (there are some subtle hints in the name), or pretty much everything related to deep learning (even tensors).

-May not actually seem obvious to you, but this comes with practice.
-Of course, being able to write in matrix notation is a pre-requisite to even start practicing this.

-Actually, pretty much pre-requisite to read *all* other articles in my blog.
-Which explains how to 3D face reconstruction etc.
+And guess what?
+Being really confortable with matrix notations can be of *huge* help when learning about these topics.
+So let's continue!

 </details>

 ## The case for speed

-In addition to a deeper understanding of machine learning algorithms and the ability to derive interesting results, I mentioned that a second big advantage to writing everything in matrix/vector format is speed of execution.
+In addition to the ability to easily solve seemingly hard problems, I mentioned that a second big advantage to writing everything in matrix/vector format is speed of execution.

 So, let's do a very quick test that should hopefully help me convert any remaining non-believer.

 ### Implementation with index notation

-Let's first create a dummy dataset for test purposes using numpy.
+Let's first create a reasonably large dummy dataset for test purposes using [numpy](https://numpy.org/).

 ```python
 # Let's define some randomly generated test data